LennyBuildsWeb3/Canton-XRealty/README.md

 ## Overview

-Canton Realty XR is a Mixed Reality marketplace for tokenized real estate assets.
+Canton XRealty is a Mixed Reality marketplace for tokenized real estate assets.
 Using Meta Quest 3's passthrough technology, investors can visualize tokenized properties in their physical environment and execute compliant investments on the Canton Network.

 ### Why Canton Network?